IanWhitney/break_silos_with_github/README.md

 ^ You want to collaborate with a BA in a different part of your department ^ You want to show the director how much progress you're making

 ---

+# Silo Three:<br />Your Department

+- No one else in your department knows what you do
+- Your project needs help from people in 3 other teams
+- Your manager wants to see progress in Jira/Trello/Etc

+---

+# Destroying Silo Three

 - Use **Pages** to show off your team or projects
-- Use **Teams** to collaborate with others
+- Use **Teams** to collaborate with other people
-- Use **Projects** to show managers your progress
+- Use **Integrations** to work with other tools

 ---

+# Use **Pages** to show off your team or projects

+---

 ![](images/pages.png)

-^ With GitHub Pages you can create simple websites of any size.
+^ GitHub Pages lets you create simple, static websites of any size.
   ^ And you manage them within GitHub, so you have access to all of GitHub's tools
     ^ Commits, comparing changes, pull requests, the works ^ When you make a change, your site is updated within minutes